 Print Pin

-4.72 stars (7 ratings)
+4.80 stars (10 ratings)

 Rate this Recipe

-Crock Pot Pork Chops with French Onion Gravy
+Slow Cooker Pork Chops with Gravy

 Easy, flavorful and fall-apart-tender, you have to try this recipe for Crock Pot Pork Chops!
 They're seasoned with French Onion Mix, caramelized onions and Worcestershire sauce.
 And served with a delicious gravy, made right in the slow cooker!